Witiko/doctoral-thesis/defense.md

 > general IR.
 Some other MIR-related works are mentioned in subsections 4.x.
 Is
 > this lack of math specific IR a sign of small research MIR community?

+- Section 2.2 about math representations also cites substantial body of work.
+- Chapter 2 focuses on most prominent techniques used in state-of-the-art systems.
+- Math information retrieval is under-researched. [@guidi2016survey]

 * * *

 > Could you describe and quantify the impact of math-specific extensions to IR
 > engines?
 In the thesis results for text-based and math-based retrieval are
 > mixed.
 Could a reader of the thesis (or the referenced papers) find a
 > recommendation of what MIR techniques to use in what retrieval scenario?

+- In Chapter 3, I list state-of-the-art systems together with the techniques they use.
+- Soft cosine measure [@novotny2018implementation] consistently
+  improves accuracy. [@novotny2020text; @novotny2021ensembling]
+- Rank-based fusion techniques consistently improve accuracy.
+  [@novotny2021ensembling]